 Didsbrook has always been considered to be a safe place to live which I imagine is why I have no memory of either of our parents laying down any rules about what we could or couldn’t do, or where we could or couldn’t go.
 The reality was that the only other living souls we ever bumped into, were four-legged Friesian cows, hundreds of them.
 So finding ourselves in the same field as the Holstein-Friesian bull from Frogs Bottom Farm, would have been the riskiest situation we could have found ourselves in.
 We did discuss such an eventually, but we agreed that, with the build of a Friesian Sumo wrestler, we would be able to outsprint him, just like we always did with Kevin.
 Fortunately, our theory never had to be put to the test.

-As long as we rocked up for tea at around 6.00 o’clock, we could always rely on my Mother to be there to dish it up.
-While we were eating, she would give us an animated account of her day on the yoghurt production line at Elsmere Dairy, where my Father was Plant Manager, before rushing out for a rehearsal of the Didsbrook Amateur Dramatic Society.
+In the summer holidays, Tom and I would disappear for most of the day exploring the woods and the South Downs beyond, our mother blissfully unaware that we had gone anywhere.
+As long as we rocked up for tea at around 6.00 o’clock, we could always rely on her to be there to dish it up.
+While we were eating, she would give us an animated account of her day on the yoghurt production line at Elmsmere Dairy, where my father was Plant Manager, before she rushed out for a rehearsal of the Didsbrook Amateur Dramatic Society, affectionately known as DADS.